Skip to Main Content

 Providers are responsible for determining and verifying if a person has third party health insurance before using other sources of payment such as Medicaid (Title XIX), Title XXI or State appropriated health funds.

-- Providers must identify the existence of potentially liable parties through the use of trauma code edits, utilizing diagnostic codes 800 to 999.9 (excluding code 994.6), external causes of injury codes E000 through E999, and other procedures.
+• Providers must identify the existence of potentially liable parties using trauma codes, external causes of injury codes, and other procedures.
+For help identifying these codes refer to AHCCCS.

 The Health Plan will receive notification of updated information on the TPL files.
 The Health Plan makes third party payer information available to all providers involved with the person receiving services.